Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 5. Hyde Park Winter Wonderland (17th November – 1st January)

-Proving once and for all that Winter Wonderland does nothing by halves, Hyde Park are setting up the largest open air ice rink in the UK for another year.
+Proving once and for all that Winter Wonderland does nothing by halves, Hyde Park have set up the largest open air ice rink in the UK for another year.
 Skate around the Victorian bandstand under a canopy of lights, and you may even get serenaded.
 The rest of Winter Wonderland is pretty magical too, offering a Christmas market, fairground rides, and karaoke hüttes.
 Is there any word more fun to say than hütte…?

 You’ll find the Winter Wonderland rink in Hyde Park, W2 2UH.
 Nearest station: Hyde Park Corner.
 Open from 10am – 9pm, adult tickets start from £9.50 and can be purchased here.